Global Stabilization for Causally Consistent Partial Replication: Computing Global Stable Time

-\textbf{Global Stable Time computation.} Let $HB_{xy}$ denote the value attached with the heartbeat message sent from server $x$ to $y$.
-We will later use the term heartbeat value or heartbeat message to refer $HB_{xy}$.
-Basically, the Global Stable Time in our Algorithm \ref{alg:server} computes {\em the minimum of a set of heartbeat values}, representing the time point up to which all the causal dependencies have been received at corresponding servers.
-In this section, we provide the computation of function $Func(i,k,g,rd)$ to be the value of $GST$.
+Let $HB_{xy}$ denote the clock value attached with the heartbeat message sent from server $x$ to $y$.
+We will later use the term heartbeat value, heartbeat message or heartbeat to refer $HB_{xy}$.
+Basically, the Global Stable Time ($GST$) in our Algorithm \ref{alg:server} computes a time point that is ``safe'' for returning versions whose timestamps are no larger than this time point.
+More specifically, $GST$ is computed as {\em the minimum of a set of heartbeat values}, which is the time point that all the causal dependencies have been received at corresponding servers.
+In this section, we provide the computation of $GST$.

+We say a cycle or path is simple if it has no vertex repetition.
 We define the length of a cycle to be the number of nodes in the cycle.
-Nodes $a,b$ with both a real edge and a virtual edge between $a,b$ is considered a valid cycle of length $2$.
-We will use $(a,b)$ to denote the directed edge from node $a$ to $b$.
+Nodes $a,b$ with both a real edge and a virtual edge between $a,b$ is considered a valid simple cycle of length $2$.
+We will use $(a,b)$ to denote the {\bf directed edge} from node $a$ to $b$.
+We will next define two sets $L_i(k)$ and $R_i(g)$ each contains a set of directed edges.